-During my January – April, 2005 visit to the Ashland area, I stayed at Holiday RV Park in nearby Phoenix.
+January – April, 2005: During this visit to the Ashland area, I stayed at Holiday RV Park in nearby Phoenix (between Ashland & Medford).
 It was certainly convenient enough to many area attractions and I really came to love the Parducci family and their attitude toward the park they manage.
 I did drive through a few others and share that info below.
-I intend to get updated pics and info on all of these during my next planned trip there in late 2017.

-I still had my first Itasca motorhome, “Inspiration” when I was here and it’s always fun to relive fond memories in her.
+That’s me on the right.
+I still had my first motorhome, “Inspiration” when I was here and it’s always fun to relive fond memories in her.
 She and I felt like family here and I especially appreciated the delicious homemade cookies Joyce treated the campers with!

 RVParkReviews.com – What other campers say about Holiday RV Park.

 Below are simply my impressions of the following parks as I was trying to decide where to stay in the area.
 Their names are links to their websites, if they have one.
-Since my 2005 visit, somehow I lost some of the full size photos of some parks below, but I’ll be updating this page anyway when I return in 2017.
+Since my 2005 visit, somehow I lost some of the full size photos of some parks below, but I’ll update them next time I return.

 I had decided against staying here when I was doing my research mostly because the owner said it was so heavily treed that some people couldn’t even get cell phone service, much less satellite TV.
 I drove through there in February and it looked like a pretty nice place, but I was already settled and happy where I was at Holiday RV Park.